martijndeh/fire/README.md

 		// pet.getPerson()
 	});
 ```
-- Many(model): create a many-to-one association.
+- HasMany(model): create a many-to-one association.
 This does not create a column.
 This actually creates a new property on `model`.
 For example, imagine you have a person with multiple pets, you can do the following:

 ```js
 function Pet() {